disruptiveplanets/AIME/code/density/readme.md

 Redoing all the finite element stuff because it was 9 dof.

 Working on reparameterizing lumpy so that uniform is nondegenerate.
 Test

+## June 29

+Computed new 5 dof average (done) and reworked plot so that the lumpy model skips out on the K2m fit.